 Choosing your ID Printer can be a daunting task.
 There can be a lot of technical terms and complex specifications to take into account – all of which leave you confused and frustrated.

-Thankfully, we’ve created this mini-guide of the top factors to keep in mind when shopping for a card printer.
+Thankfully, we’ve created this mini-guide of the top factors to be aware of when shopping for a card printer.

 1) Single or Dual-Sided Printer

 Most ID Printers have the option of single or dual-sided printing.
 The only difference is a small internal flipper in the dual-sided model which allows for printing on both sides.
-Single-sided printers are cheaper but you have to manually flip the flip the card each time you print an ID Badge.
+Typically, Single-sided printers are much cheaper but you will need to manually flip the card each time you print an ID Badge if you need to print on both sides.

 2) Printing Method